xcodelyokox/AMDClaw/README.md

 # OpenClaw on AMD — LM Studio + WSL2 Quick Start

-This repo collapses AMD's WSL2 + LM Studio + OpenClaw setup into a single command.
+This repo collapses the WSL2 + LM Studio + OpenClaw setup into a single command.
 LM Studio runs natively on Windows with GPU offload; OpenClaw runs inside WSL2 and connects to LM Studio over the LAN.

 > **Architecture:** LM Studio on Windows host &rarr; WSL2 connects via `http://<host-ip>:1234`
 >